Answering the question,

 By virtually cross-matching organ donors with potential recipients, doctors can more accurately predict outcomes – even for the most hard-to-match patients.
 Next up?
 Tailoring immunosuppression therapies so each patient gets exactly the support they need to live a healthy, productive life after their transplant.

-The program serves an area over 6.5 million square kilometres, or about 2/3 the area of Canada.
-It proudly provides gold standard care to more than seven million Canadians across Alberta, Saskatchewan, British Columbia, Manitoba, Nunavut, the Yukon and the Northwest Territories.
+The program serves an area over 5.5 million square kilometres, or around 2/3 the area of Canada.
+It proudly provides gold standard care to more than seven million Canadians across Alberta, Saskatchewan, Manitoba, Nunavut, the Yukon and the Northwest Territories.

 Much of the history of transplantation in western Canada originates from the University of Alberta Hospital.
 Donor generosity will help ensure we continue to make history.